Data extracted in December 2020

 In May 2012, the European Commission proposed a European innovation partnership (EIP) on water, and this was endorsed by the Council the following month.
 The objective of the EIP on water is to support and facilitate the development of innovative solutions to deal with the many water-related challenges that are faced in Europe (and in a wider context across the world), as well providing economic support to encourage such ideas to reach the marketplace.

 Another aspect of water quality relates to coastal bathing waters.
 The European Commission and the EEA present an annual bathing water report.
-The latest of these — the 2017 report — covers information for 2016 and shows that 95 % of the EU’s bathing waters met the minimum water quality standards.
+The latest of these always covers information of the preceding year and shows that more than 95 % of the EU’s bathing waters met the minimum water quality standards.

 Blueprint to safeguard Europe's water resources